Gil Schwartz Dies: Former CBS Chief Communications Officer Was 68

 Former longtime CBS chief communications executive, novelist and humorist Gil Schwartz passed away Saturday morning at his home in Santa Monica, Calif. at the age of 68.
 His passing was unexpected, but he died of natural causes.

 Schwartz retired as Senior EVP and Chief Communications Officer of CBS Corporation, in November 2018 following nearly 40 years at CBS, Viacom and Westinghouse Broadcasting.
-He oversaw the public relations, media relations, and also the corporate and internal communications functions during CBS’s rise to become America’s most-watched network.
+He oversaw the public relations, media relations, and also the corporate and internal communications functions during CBS’ rise to become America’s most-watched network.

-Highly regarded by colleagues and journalists, Schwartz was a top advisor to CBS’ senior executives and also a beloved mentor to the many communications executives who worked with him.
-He was also a gifted showman who became famous for his singing, guitar playing and comedic riffs during CBS’s annual affiliate meetings.
-Schwartz’s colorful and endearing personality was also on full display every December at CBS’s annual holiday press party, a can’t-miss fete that featured appearances by the company’s biggest stars and top executives as well as the serving of Gil’s signature pigs in a blanket.
+Highly regarded by colleagues and journalists, Schwartz was a top advisor to CBS’ senior executives and a beloved mentor to the many communications executives who worked with him.
+He was also a gifted showman who became famous for his singing, guitar playing and comedic riffs during CBS’ annual affiliate meetings.
+Schwartz’s colorful and endearing personality was also on full display every December at CBS’ annual holiday press party, a can’t-miss fete that featured appearances by the company’s biggest stars and top executives as well as the serving of Gil’s signature pigs in a blanket.

 Related Story